-The NMFS and the Council participate in coastal area management-related institutional frameworks through the federal National Environmental Policy Act (NEPA) processes.
-These include decision-making processes and activities relevant to fishery resources and users in support of sustainable and integrated use of living marine resources and avoidance of conflict among users.
+The NMFS and the Council participate in coastal area managementrelated institutional frameworks through the federal National Environmental Policy Act (NEPA) processes.
+These include decisionmaking processes and activities relevant to fishery resources and users in support of sustainable and integrated use of living marine resources and avoidance of conflict among users.
 The NEPA processes provide public information and opportunity for public involvement that are robust and inclusive at both the state and federal levels.
 With regards to conflict avoidance and resolution between different fisheries, the Council and the BOF tend to avoid conflict by actively involving stakeholders in the process leading up to decision making.
 Both entities provide information on their websites, including agenda of meetings, discussion papers, and records of decisions.
 The Council and the BOF actively encourage stakeholder participation, and their deliberations are conducted in open, public sessions.
 The Community Development Quota (CDQ) Program was created by the Council in 1992 to provide western Alaska communities an opportunity to participate in the BSAI fisheries.
-There are 65 communities within a 50-mile radius of the BS coastline who participate in the program, which allocates a percentage of the BSAI TACs for several species.
+There are 65 communities within a fifty-mile radius of the Bering Sea coastline who participate in the program, which allocates 10.7% of the BSAI TAC for the groundfish complex (including rockfish and Atka mackerel species).